Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 The most strategic finance functions build out their models with collaboration in mind.
 But this can be difficult with something as flexible and complex as a top-line plan.
 Learn how to build an effective sales capacity model for top-line planning (or download a template to get a head start).

 The top-line plan is the most flexible building block of any company’s financial model.
 Coming up with the best approach for your business is critical to any planning process.
-Without a clear understanding of how your revenue will grow over the following months and years, any attempts to map out headcount plans and back-office spending will be moot.
+Without a clear understanding of how your future revenue will grow over the following months and years, any attempts to map out headcount plans and back-office spending will be moot.

 That’s why we’re kicking off this series to share some of the most common ways high-growth companies model their top line.
 And the first one we’ll cover is the sales capacity model (also known as a quota capacity model).